By Parson Thru

 Arthur smiled a mischievous twinkle and picked up the demijohn of Old Leery.

 Danny rolled a new stick and lit it.
 The end flared for a moment, lighting up the space under the awning.
 He took a toke to test it, then passed it to Arthur.

 “I'm not sure it's a good idea to mix this with all that cider.
 It could have repercussions.”

 Arthur took a decent pull, admired the handiwork, then handed it back.

 “I know.
 And you’ve been bogarting the lot.”

-They listened to the voices in the houseboat through the hiss of rain and the call of a coot somewhere in the darkness.
+They listened to the voices in the houseboat.
+A coot called somewhere in the darkness.